By 2020, the IoT market will generate around $1.7 trillion.

 Such data can identify recommendations, detect patterns, and glitches before it occurs.
 Thus, IoT based apps work with smart devices that can automate tasks for specific tasks.

-It’s crucial that mobile app developers should take due note of the connection strength in the area for which that wish to develop the app because IoT mainly depends upon the connecting medium.
+It’s crucial that mobile app developers should take due note of the connection strength in the area for which they wish to develop the app because IoT mainly depends upon the connecting medium.

 IoT devices are virtually all around us.
 If connected to the web, IoT devices can freely communicate with devices like smartphones and make their decisions.
 It allows the connection of multiple devices if shared in a smart environment.
 The communication of IoT devices is called machine-to-machine (M2M) communication.